1stdibs/WrapModel/README.md

 #### <a name="objc-compatible"></a> Objective C compatibility

+With Swift 5.1, property wrappers provide easy Objective C compatibility.

-Although models must be defined in Swift, it only requires a bit more work to gain complete  usability of WrapModel objects from Objective C code.
+For versions of Swift prior to 5.1, although models must be defined in Swift, it only requires a bit more work to gain complete usability of WrapModel objects from Objective C code using the private property definition/public accessor pattern.

 ## <a name="integration"></a>Integration